Mississippi Civil Rights Museum: This Little Light of Mine sculpture

 The concept of an illuminated, interactive sculpture was conceived by Hilferty & Associates and Monadnock Media.
 The idea was that "everybody has a light" (a contribution to make) and that no matter how deeply one despairs there is always a light (hope) somewhere.

 The sculpture was designed by Cindy Thompson (Maine), founder of the design studio Transformit (Mississippi).
 The lighting and control system is by Communication Electronic Design (Kentucky).

 The 40 ft suspended sculpture consists of fabric-covered aluminum blades.
 Each blade has eight channels of LED lights, and each light is individually controlled by a computer.

 As more people enter the central gallery were the sculpture is located, more lights flicker.
 Every 30 minutes, the songs This Little Light of Mine and Ain't Gonna' Let Nobody Turn Me Around play while the lights flicker and appear to move in time with the music.
 Children, college students, and adults recorded both songs at Malaco Studios in Jackson, Mississippi.

 While the show is going on, the side panels also become illuminated.

 Exhibits designer Hilferty & Associates from Ohio worked with Transformit founder and artist Cindy Thompson of Maine, media producers Monadnock Media from Massachusetts and lighting program engineers CED (Communication Electronic Design) from Kentucky.

 Construction of the piece took three years.
 According to The Clarion-Ledger, the sculpture has been widely praised by national media.

+New leadership

+On July 11, 2023, Michael Morris was announced as the new Director of the Two Mississippi Museums—the Museum of Mississippi History and the Mississippi Civil Rights Museum.
+He has replaced Pamela D.C.
+Junior, who retired in June.
+Morris graduated from Jackson State University with a bachelor's and master’s in history and political science.
+Morris has been with the Mississippi Department of Archives and History since 2016, gaining his supervisory management certificate from the Mississippi State Personnel Board.

 Attendance

 Officials estimated that 180,000 people would visit the two museums in their first year.
 By February 22, 2018, more than 80,000 people had patronized the museums, and museum officials believed that attendance could make it the second-most visited civil rights museum in the South (after the National Civil Rights Museum in Tennessee).
+As of 2023 more than 500,000 visitors have come to the museum since its opening in December 2017.